Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/skeletal.rst

 ``Undefined`` Symbol Definition Description
 --------------------------------------------

-Let us filling out the docstring further, the line above with ``...`` in it.
+Let us fill out the docstring further, the line above with ``...`` in it.

 After the title line, we get to the definition list part where we list the forms that this can appear.
 Here there is just one form ``Undefined``: